 - Uses the context of a text to determine the meaning of unknown words.

-- Uses technology and digital media to further her understanding of a topic and to find answers to her questions.
+- Uses technology and digital media to further their understanding of a topic and to find answers to their questions.

 - Gathers information about a topic from multiple sources.

 Start a Book Club: It can include family members, your child’s friends and their parents, or just the two of you.
 Select a book together and establish small reading assignments (perhaps one or two chapters per week).
-Choose a specific “meeting” time and place, such as a weekly trip to a local café or park, or chat over some snacks at home and discuss the book.
-Talk about its themes, using concrete examples you find in the text.
+Talk about the book's themes, using concrete examples you find in the text.
 After you finish one book, pick another by the same author about a similar topic (or in the same genre) and compare the two.

 Gain Perspective: Read two different texts about an event you and your child attended (or you can each write your own personal account of it).
 Ask your child to compare the differences in the perspectives they are written from.